 Even if a door is fully tested and correctly built and installed, there are other factors that can cause it to fail.
 Fire doors can easily become damaged when they are in regular use.

 In a previous blog, we covered the reason we need fire doors and the differences between fire doors and other doors.
 To recap:

-- Fire doors are specially made and are much heavier than normal internal doors which is why they can be difficult to push open
+- Fire doors are specially made and are required to be fitted with self-closers which can make fire doors feel much heavier than normal internal doors making them difficult to push open

 - Fire doors need a seal around the edges which swells when heated to block any gaps

 - If the doors are glazed then the glass and glazing system must be fire-resistant

 - All ironmongery on the doors needs to be fire-resistant

 Who is responsible?

 The Responsible Person in a building is in charge of ensuring that fire doors are fit for purpose.
 In commercial properties, the Responsible Person may be the owner, landlord or occupier.
 In shared premises, there is likely to be more than one Responsible Person and these people must work together to ensure they meet all relevant requirements of the Fire Safety Order.

 If the Responsible Person is concerned that they don’t know enough to do the job properly, they can employ a fire safety expert to advise or carry out a fire risk assessment.